-Life sciences organizations regulated by the FDA will find that an inspection is like a train; there's always another one coming down the track.
-It might not occur today or tomorrow, but it's on its way eventually.
-When FDA agents do show up to inspect your site without much warning, try not to panic.
+Life sciences organizations regulated by the FDA know that inspections are like trains; there's always another one coming down the track.
+One may not arrive today or tomorrow, but eventually, they always show up.
+When FDA agents do come knocking to inspect your site without much warning (in person or remotely), try not to panic.
 And read on for more tips on how to proceed.

 What to Expect:

 When you know what to expect from an FDA audit, you'll be better prepared for the visit.
-The FDA may or may not announce their arrival; some agents have been known to perform surprise visits.
+The FDA may or may not announce their arrival, and some agents have been known to perform surprise visits.
 Regardless of whether their visit is planned or not, be sure to check their credentials.
 All agents will have identification and will present you with the FDA Form 482.
-This form clearly highlights what the inspector is allowed to inspect, what he or she is allowed to collect, and what areas are strictly off limits.
+This form clearly highlights what the inspector is allowed to inspect, what they are allowed to collect, and what areas are strictly off limits.

 Be accepting of the inspection.
 This is not a reflection of your business, it's simply a federally-regulated and necessary check.
 It's human nature to take an inspection as an insult, especially when it comes as a surprise.
 However, the inspector wants to work with you, not against you.
 Be polite and help the inspector through the process to have a successful inspection with positive results.